d12frosted/elpa-mirror/gnu/embark-readme.txt

         able to come back to where you were using `xref-pop-marker-stack'.
 This is used by default for `find-library'.

+  `embark--cd'
+        Run the action with `default-directory' set to the directory associated to the current target.
+The target should be of type `file', `buffer', `bookmark' or `library', and the associated directory is what you'd expect in each case.

   For post-action hooks: